VLBI Diagnostics of Off-axis Jets in Radio Flares of Tidal Disruption Events: Summary

 \section{Summary}

 The origin of late-time radio flares in TDEs remains uncertain.
-Among these events, the radio flare associated with AT2018hyz is particularly enigmatic, exhibiting an unprecedentedly sharp and sustained rise and a luminosity comparable to those of jetted TDEs \citep{Cendes+2022b,Sfaradi+2024,Cendes+2025}.
+Among these events, the radio flare associated with AT2018hyz is particularly enigmatic, exhibiting an unprecedentedly sharp and sustained rise and a luminosity comparable to those of jetted TDEs \citep{Cendes+2022b,Sfaradi+2024,Cendes+2026}.
 The leading scenarios for the radio flare of AT2018hyz involve either an interaction between the CNM and a delayed outflow launched approximately $1000\,\rm days$ after the optical discovery, or an off-axis jet launched around the time of discovery but oriented away from our line of sight.
 Analyses based on the radio light curve and spectrum alone have difficulty distinguishing between these two scenarios.
 Radio imaging with VLBI therefore provides the most direct diagnostics to break this degeneracy \citep{Matsumoto&Piran2023}.

 In this paper, we synthesize radio images for both scenarios.
 In the delayed outflow scenario, the radio image directly reflects the geometry of the outflow.
-In our case, a spherical outflow produces a disk-like image.
+In our case, a spherical outflow produces a disk-like or even ring-like image due to the limb-brightening.
 The characteristic size is set by the radial extent of the outflow, $\sim (c\beta)T$, and increases linearly with time until significant deceleration occurs.
 In this geometry, the emission centroid remains stationary at the origin.
 Even if the outflow deviates from spherical symmetry and consists of multiple components, the centroid motion is confined within a similar range of $\lesssim (c\beta)T$.